asyncapi/website/pages/about/index.md

 The above mentioned partnership with Postman speeded up the work in the initiative on transferring AsyncAPI to a foundation and forming an open governance model to assure the community that a single company does not control AsyncAPI Initiative.
 This move takes the project to a higher level.

-In doing so, it will be achieved:
+In doing so, we achieve:

 - To ensure an open governance model where no single company dominates the specification and its tools.
 - To make the project as democratic as possible.